Law (Space Law) LLM

 Watch Professor Christopher Newman discuss the moral and legal questions which underscore the New Space Age in his recent TedTalk.
 You can also watch his introduction the Space Law LLM, as well as a inspiring video showcasing Northumbria's involvement in space exploration.

-You will also develop your own skills as a researcher, learning to critically reflect on your own and others’ work, challenge your own thinking, and justify your own work in the context of wider theories and practice.
+You can also develop your own skills as a researcher, learning to critically reflect on your own and others' work, challenge your own thinking, and justify your own work in the context of wider theories and practice.

-The Legal Research Project in semester three is your opportunity to undertake a substantial piece of legal research on a topic you’re truly passionate about, guided by a tutor with relevant expertise.
-This dissertation will allow you to contribute to the creation of new knowledge within Space Law.
+The Legal Research Project in semester three is your opportunity to undertake a substantial piece of legal research on a topic you're truly passionate about, guided by a tutor with relevant expertise.
+This dissertation can allow you to contribute to the creation of new knowledge within Space Law.

 If you are joining us from another legal jurisdiction you will be able to apply your specialist skills and knowledge in your home country, contributing to local priorities for growth in relevant areas.
-For students from countries that follow the Bologna Process and require two year of postgraduate study, it will be possible to study the LLM framework twice, choosing a different specialism each time.
-You will qualify for an alumni discount on the second year.

 This course is also an excellent route to PhD study if you are seeking an academic career within the field of law.